shahbaz234/Keeper_App/README.md

 # Keeper_App

-#Used React to build and its methods to make a demo app for keeping notes.

-The app is easy to naviagte and use.
- This is a demo app like google keep for updating and sharing your thoughts on your local storage.
+Keeper App is an attempt to make a google keep clone.

+The dependencies and the UI has been made to quite a lot similar to google keep.

- You can use this on your machine.
+Fun to use and feel free to fork and use this on your device.